esengie/test_react/docs/decisions/0002-ui-and-service-interop.md

 ## Decision Outcome

-Chosen option: "none", because strong typing and single source of truth
+Chosen option: "GraphQL", because strong typing and single source of truth

+### Positive Consequences

+* collapse multiple into one

+### Negative Consequences

+* learning curve

 ## Pros and Cons of the Options

 ### REST

+* Good, because addresses all the reqs
+* Bad, because is not in app
+* Bad, because need to ramp up

+### GraphQL

 * Good, because in app
-* Bad, because need to add checking (currently string typed)
+* Bad, because changes to backend need to be made again in DB

-### GraphQL

-* Good, because less footprint?
-* Good, because presence of generators
-* Bad, because not in app
+* Bad, because string typing -- no checks in place for validity

 ### GRPC